-Once the power went off and it was dark inside for a minute and we couldn't see anything around.
+In one occasion the power went off (this is not uncommon in Darjeeling) and it was dark inside for a minute and we couldn't see anything around.
 I was wondering what kind of backup power they would have.
 The staff quickly lit up several candles, placed them on empty soda bottles and put them at different corners of the room.
 The candle lit room was looking magical.
 I heard the Swiss man sitting next to me saying "let it be like this.... we don't want the lights back".

 You will meet people from different walks of life here.
 This bustling pub is always full of foreigners.
-Once I met a young man Alex who came to Darjeeling from Australia.
-He took a break for a while and was teaching students in a school which is part of Dali Monastery
+While sitting at the bar counter, once I met a young man Alex who came to Darjeeling from Australia.
+He took a break for a while and was teaching students in a school in Dali Monastery

 .
-For him, Joey's Pub had become an inevitable week-end obsession.
+To him, Joey's Pub had become an inevitable week-end obsession.

 The bar is well stocked with both Indian and imported liquors including whiskey, vodka, gin, rum and other drinks.
 There are different types of beer and wine as well.
-When I once asked Puran about draft beer, he mentioned that there is a technical difficulty in stocking draft beer here.
-Once opened, it has to be consumed within fixed hours or otherwise it would get stale.
-So unless there is continuous demand, stocking draft beer is not possible.
+However, you won't get draft beer here.
+There is a technical difficulty in stocking draft beer.
+Once opened, it has to be consumed within a fixed time or otherwise it would get stale.
+So unless there is continuous demand, stocking draft beer is not quite possible.
 Unfortunately, there is not many takers of draft beer in Darjeeling.
-So this is one thing missing in this pub.
+So this is one thing which is still missing in this pub since its old days.

 There are few other things you won't get here either.
-There is no food served at Joey's Pub.
-They do offer some complimentary fried mixture (light snacks), but that's all.
-Another thing which Puran himself talks about is a lack of proper toilet.
-Yes there is one which is of Indian style and very basic, although clean.
+There is no proper food served at Joey's Pub.
+They however, do offer some light snacks.

-I asked Puran some of the great memories about the Pub.
-He wondered for a while and said there have been so many that it's difficult for him to keep a track of all.
+While digging into the history of the pub, I once asked Puran to share some of the great memories of the Pub.
+He wondered for a while and said there had been so many that it was difficult for him to keep a track of all.
 And then he went on recapturing some of them ...
-Joey's pub has been featured in a film of the great musician and film director Anjan Dutta who happens to be his friend.
+Joey's pub has been featured in a film directed by Anjan Dutta who happened to be his friend and school mate.

 Puran forwarded a guest book to me which was difficult to lift due to its size and weight.
 It would take a full day to go through all the comments from hundreds of people who have written their great experiences in the pub.
 The book is a great testimony of the pub's long journey to its fame.

-Once I asked Puran, if there are any bad memories associated with the pub which he wants to forget.
-That's when I learned that this pub was once completely destroyed by fire.
-He went through terrible time virtually losing all his life's assets.
+Once I asked Puran, if there were any bad memories associated with the pub which he wanted to forget.
+That's when I learned that the original pub was once completely destroyed by fire.
+He went through terrible time virtually losing all his life's savings.
 He had to gradually rebuild it.
-You will still find a board in the backside saying "Under Construction".
-That probably explains why there is still no proper toilet in the pub.

-In my last visit to the pub, I asked Puran who would keep running the show after he retires.
+During the visit to the pub when I had chatted with Puran for the last time, I asked... who would keep running the show after he retired.
 He said "Somebody will come along.
 It won't be my children.
 They won't come.
 They are happy where they are, neither I would want them to run this".

 12noon to 10pm (can stretch to 11pm occasionally).
 No cards, only cash.